Mapping class groupoids and Thompson's groups: Two versions of Mapping Class Groupoids

-We have the following combinatorial result: \begin{lemma} (Whitehead~\cite{decorated} see also \cite{hatcher}.)
+We have the following combinatorial result: \begin{lemma} (Whitehead~\cite{decorated}, see also \cite{hatcher}.)
 Any two elements of ${\mathrm{TRN}}(S)$ are connected via a finite sequence of flips.
-Equivalently, elements of ${\mathrm{SPN}}(S)$ are connected via a finite sequence of flips. \end{lemma}
+Equivalently, any two elements of ${\mathrm{SPN}}(S)$ are connected via a finite sequence of flips. \end{lemma} Note that this lemma is obviously not valid for surfaces of infinite type; e.g. spines in Figure~\ref{cccp} are not connected by any finite sequence of flips.

-\paragraph{Flips of spines with a doe.} The flip of a trivalent ribbon graph spine $[(\G , \vec{e}) \hookrightarrow S]$ with a doe is a flip of the underlying spine which maps the does in the obvious manner: if doe is not the flipped edge, then it is simply preserved; if it is, then rotated clockwise.
+\paragraph{Flips of spines with a d.o.e.} The flip of a trivalent ribbon graph spine $[(\G , \vec{e}) \hookrightarrow S]$ with a d.o.e. is a flip of the underlying spine which maps the d.o.e.s in the obvious manner: if d.o.e. is not the flipped edge, then it is simply preserved; if it is, then rotated counterclockwise (if the d.o.e. is the loop edge in Figure~\ref{degenerate}, then we leave the orientation as it is).
 This defines a map

 which is of order four.
 Observe that the $\mod(S)$-orbit